angular/angular-cli/docs/transfer-http.md

 ## TransferHttpCacheModule

-`TransferHttpCacheModule` installs a Http interceptor that avoids duplicate `HttpClient` requests on the client, for requests that were already made when the application was rendered on the server side.
+`TransferHttpCacheModule` installs a Http interceptor that avoids duplicate `HttpClient` GET requests on the client, for requests that were already made when the application was rendered on the server side.

 When the module is installed in the application `NgModule`, it will intercept `HttpClient` requests on the server and store the response in the `TransferState` key-value store.
 This is transferred to the client, which then uses it to respond to the same `HttpClient` requests on the client.

+Any requests other than GET will prevent any further requests.
+You may alternatively use `BrowserTransferStateModule` to write your own behaviour for caching information.

 ### Usage